Salty-Shio/learning-go/notes.md

 It should be noted that this is similar behavior to a language such as `C` which stores an array as a pointer to a location in memory, and indexes through the array by incrememting the memory location by the index.

-You can also immediately initialize an array using the following syntax:
+We can also immediately initialize an array using the following syntax:

 ```go
 var intArray [3]int32 = [3]int32{1, 2, 3}